mmeuric/Push_swap/README.md

 Error handling is strict: invalid inputs, duplicates, and overflows print `"Error"`.

-## 🚀 Bonus: Checker Program

-I implemented the bonus **checker** program, which:

-* Reads instructions from stdin
-* Executes them on the given stacks
-* Prints `OK` if the result is correctly sorted, else `KO`

-Useful for validating the push_swap output.

 ## 📊 Performance

 Algorithms adapt depending on input size: